asdpresence/OSRL_for_Vent/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project
-Mechanical ventilation is a key form of life support for patients with pulmonary impairment.For the first time, we have developed offline safe reinforcement learning models for optimizing mechanical ventilation.
+Mechanical ventilation is a key form of life support for patients with pulmonary impairment.
+For the first time, we have developed offline safe reinforcement learning models for optimizing mechanical ventilation.
 These models are based on the BCQ-L (BCQ-Lagrangian) algorithm and the CPQ(Constraints Penalized Q-learning) algorithm.
 Our evaluation, using FQE (Fitted Q Evaluation), shows that our models outperform traditional methods like BC (Behavior Cloning) and CQL (Conservative Q-Learning), delivering outstanding performance with improved safety.
-This repository is heavily inspired by the OSRL library for offline safe RL, check them out too!
+This repository is heavily inspired by the [OSRL](https://github.com/liuzuxin/OSRL) library for offline safe RL, check them out too!

 <!-- INSTALLATION -->
 ## Installation